Deep-space1/NASDAQ-PRICE-PREDICTOR/README.md

 ![image](https://user-images.githubusercontent.com/86626839/145319771-8838ba7e-4c80-4614-98f8-3304fd9e3a0b.png)

-Ever Heard of INdex FAANG? if not, here it is
+Ever Heard of Acronym FAANG? if not, here it is

 -Facebook
 -Apple